 The son of Jack and Esther (Izaner) Arian, Walter Arian was born November 5, 1906 in Vienna, Austria.
 The details of his early life are hazy at best, but we do know that at some point his family emigrated to Great Britain.
-It was there that Walter took up figure skating... and soon began instructing others.
-He soon earned the National Skating Association's Gold Medal and Second Class Instructor's Certificate and in 1932 entered an open professional competition organized by the National Skating Association, placing second to Howard Nicholson, the coach of Sonja Henie.
+It was there that Walter took up figure skating... and soon began instructing others at the Ice Club, Westminster.
+He earned the Austrian Skating Association's Gold Medal, as well as the National Skating Association's Gold Medal and Second Class Instructor's Certificate.
+In 1932, he entered an open professional competition organized by the National Skating Association, placing second to Howard Nicholson, the coach of Sonja Henie.
 The following year, he placed third behind Nicholson and Jacques Gerschwiler.
 With those credentials under his belt, the five foot seven skating instructor with brown hair and blue eyes decided to make a major change.

 Photo courtesy "Skating" magazine

 In 1934, Walter emigrated to Canada aboard the Empress Of Britain and took a job teaching at the Toronto Skating Club.
 Two years later, he became a naturalized Canadian citizen.
 During the thirties, Walter taught a who's who of Canadian figure skating, including Constance and Bud Wilson, Norah McCarthy, Ralph McCreath and Osborne Colson.
 However, his most important contribution to skating during this period were his efforts to revitalize the Toronto and Lake Placid carnivals.
 To step things up a notch, Walter brought in Boris Volkoff, a charismatic ballet master from Russia who trained under Mikhail Mordkin and danced with Anna Pavlova in the Ballets Russes in Paris.